Flight deck: Ski-jump

 A Russian Navy Su-33 taking off from the ski-jump on the deck of in 2012.

 A ski-jump converts part of the aircraft's forward motion to upward motion through the use of a curved ramp located at the end of the flight deck.
 As a result, the aircraft starts out its flight with a positive rate-of-climb.
-This allows heavier aircraft to take off even though the lift generated is smaller.
+This allows heavier aircraft to take off even though the lift generated is less.
 Gravity causes the upward velocity to decline, but the aircraft continues to accelerate after leaving the flight deck.
 By the time the upward velocity has decayed to zero, the aircraft is going fast enough to attain stable flight.

 Ski-jumps can be used to enable conventional aircraft to takeoff on STOBAR aircraft carriers.
 They can also enable heavier payloads for STOVL aircraft.

-Flexible
+Flexible deck

 An idea tested, but never put into service, was the flexible or inflated, air-cushioned, "rubber deck".
 In the early jet age it was recognised that eliminating the landing gear for carrier borne aircraft would improve the flight performance and range, since the space taken by the landing gear could be used to hold additional fuel tanks.
 This led to the concept of a deck that would absorb the energy of landing.